Skip to content

 Court Barriers (Rink Boards)

 Competitive floorball is played within a court enclosed by rink boards approximately 50cm high, made from lightweight plastic or composite materials.
 The boards keep the ball in play and define the court boundaries (40m x 20m for standard play).
-They are designed to be flexible enough to absorb impacts without causing injury but rigid enough to provide a predictable bounce for tactical wall-play.
+Manufacturers build them flexible enough to absorb impacts without causing injury but rigid enough to deliver a predictable bounce for tactical wall-play.
 The boards are sectioned for easy assembly and breakdown, making them portable for tournaments held in multi-purpose sports halls.

 Related Guides